Truancy Definition, Facts and Laws

 South Carolina attendance law is reproduced in an appendix.
 The No Child Left Behind Act requires schools and districts to report attendance rates for the first time, yet differences in state definitions mean that no aggregated national data on truancy will be available even under the new regulations.

-Sites that support TruancyPrevention.org:
+Sites that help support TruancyPrevention.org:

 - Advantage Flea